Stan Freberg: Early releases

 Freberg was one of the talents recruited by Capitol Records when it launched its spoken-word division.
 He began on February 10, 1951, and produced satirical recordings about popular culture.
 One of his most notable releases was "John and Marsha", a soap opera parody that consisted of the title characters (both played by Freberg) doing nothing but repeating each other's names (with intonations to match the moods).
 Some radio stations refused to play "John & Marsha", believing it to be an actual romantic conversation between two real people.
 In a 1954 follow-up, he used pedal steel guitarist Speedy West to satirize the 1953 Ferlin Husky country hit, "A Dear John Letter", as "A Dear John and Marsha Letter" (Capitol 2677).
-West had played on the Husky hit recording.
-A seasonal recording, "The Night Before Christmas"/"Nuttin' for Christmas", made in 1955, still remains a cult classic.

 Another hit to receive the Freberg treatment was Johnnie Ray's weepy "Cry", which Freberg rendered as "Try", exaggerating Ray's histrionic vocal style.
 Johnnie Ray was furious until he realized the success of Freberg's 1952 parody was actually increasing sales and airplay of his own record.
 Freberg reported getting more angry feedback for this than from any of his other parodies.

 With Daws Butler and June Foray, Freberg produced his 1953 Dragnet parody, "St. George and the Dragonet", a No. 1 hit for four weeks in October 1953.
 It sold over one million copies and was awarded a gold disc.